Daníel Leó Grétarsson

-Daníel Leó Grétarsson Schmidt (born 2 October 1995) is an Icelandic professional footballer who plays as a defender for Śląsk Wrocław and the Iceland national team.
-He has previously played for Grindavík, Aalesund and Blackpool.
+Daníel Leó Grétarsson Schmidt (born 2 October 1995) is an Icelandic professional footballer who plays as a centre-back for SønderjyskE and the Iceland national team.
+He has previously played for Grindavík, Aalesund, Blackpool and Śląsk Wrocław.

-Career

-Club
+Club career

 On 12 November 2014, Daníel signed a three-year contract with Norwegian Tippeligaen side Aalesunds FK.

 On 5 October 2020, Daníel joined Blackpool in the English Football League for an undisclosed fee.

 Daníel signed for Śląsk Wrocław on 27 January 2022 for an undisclosed fee.
+After 1.5 years in Poland, he moved to Denmark and joined Danish 1st Division club SønderjyskE on 26 June 2023, signing a deal until June 2027.

-International
+International career

-Daníel has represented Iceland at U-19 and U-21 level.
+Daníel has represented Iceland at U19 and U21 level.

 He was called up to the senior team for the first time in September 2019 when he joined the squad for the Euro 2020 qualifiers against Moldova and Albania.